-On Wednesday 1st September 1937 Cosens’s Victoria (pictured with her bow on the beach at West Bay) was scheduled to run a day trip from Weymouth at 9.45am around Portland Bill and along the Dorset coast to call at West Bay at 12noon before sailing on along the Devon Coast to Lyme Regis (12.45pm) where passengers could have about three and a half hours at ashore or to Seaton (1.45pm – 3.45pm) for about two hours ashore.
+On Wednesday 1st September 1937 Cosens’s Victoria (pictured with her bow on the beach at West Bay) was scheduled to run a day trip from Weymouth at 9am around Portland Bill and along the Dorset coast to call at West Bay at 12noon before sailing on along the Devon Coast to Lyme Regis (12.45pm) where passengers could have had about three and a half hours ashore or to Seaton (1.45pm – 3.45pm) for about two hours ashore.

 Sometimes Victoria put her bow into the entrance to West Bay Harbour and landed passengers on the quay wall.
 At other times she put her bow onto the beach just to the west of the harbour entrance.

 At Lyme Regis she berthed at the end of the small jetty sticking out from the harbour on the south side at the end of the Cobb.
 At Seaton she put her bow onto the beach.